Valis III: Gameplay

-The main difference between Valis III and previous games in the Valis series is that the player is now in control of multiple characters that can be switched at any time (reminiscent of Castlevania III: Dracula's Curse).
+The main difference between Valis III and previous games in the Valis series is that the player is now in control of multiple characters that can be switched at any time (reminiscent of Zillion (1987) and Castlevania III: Dracula's Curse).
 Each character uses different upgradable weapons (Yuko has a chargeable energy wave, Cham has a whip, and Valna shoots magical blasts from her wand) and spells (of lightning, fire, and ice variety).
 The characters cannot be switched during boss fights, where the choice of the character also results in a different cutscene.
 Some stages also force the player to play as a particular character, usually the main heroine Yuko.
 Another feature new to the series is a ground slide move which can double as an attack.
-The Sega Genesis port has most of the cinematic cutscenes removed.
+The Sega Genesis port had most of the cinematic cutscenes removed.
 Several levels were removed as well, and a new one was added to this version, while the remaining levels are more similar to each other.
 However, boss fights and parallax scrolling were improved.